backdrop-contrib/node_noindex/README.md

 noindex”.

-To enable the `noindex` option for a node content type navigate to the edit the node type's setting.
-For example, to enable it for the node type *Article*, navigate to *Administration » Structure » Content types » Article* and click the *edit* link.
+To enable the `noindex` option for a node content type navigate to the configure the node type.
+For example, to enable it for the node type *Post*, navigate to *Administration » Structure » Content types » Post* and click the *configure* link.
 Look for “Search engine settings” in the vertical tabs.
 There are two check boxes: “Enable noindex option” and “Set noindex as default”.
 The first enables the noindex option for the content type, the second makes `noindex` the